nicolas-reig/Auto-Eject/README.md

 - Skip Hotbar:

-	Optional toggle to dont auto-eject itmes on the hotbar (off by default).
+	Optional toggle to dont auto-eject itmes on the hotbar (off by defaul).

 #### Want to see a feature implemented?
 Please make a [feaure request](https://github.com/nicolas-reig/Auto-Eject/issues/new?labels=feature%20request).